Inverness Caledonian Thistle F.C.: Return to the SPL/Premiership (2010–2017)

-Having won the 2009–10 First Division title in their first year back in the division since 2003–04, Inverness competed in the top tier of Scottish football from 2010–2017.
+Having won the 2009–10 First Division title in their first year back in the division since 2003–04, Inverness competed in the top tier of Scottish football from 2010 to 2017.
 In 2013–14, the club reached their first major final – the Scottish League Cup – losing on penalties to Aberdeen.
 They then beat Falkirk in the final of the Scottish Cup in 2015.
 That same season, Inverness secured entry to European competition for the first time, with a best-ever third-place finish in the Premiership.

 As part of the push for promotion in the 2009–10 season, Inverness went on an unbeaten away run in the league that continued through the entire 2010 calendar year, culminating in a 1–1 draw against Hearts at Tynecastle on 18 December.
 This extraordinary sequence ended in defeat at St Johnstone on 2 January 2011 when the Perth side won by a single goal.
 At the split, Inverness narrowly missed out on a top six spot, eventually finishing in a club record-equalling 7th place.
 However, two years later, they would finish even higher.

 During the 2012–13 season, a 3–0 win over Hibernian on 8 December 2012 saw them rise to second place in the SPL (behind Celtic), their then, highest ever league position.

 Continued good form over the course of the season consolidated the club's position in the top-half of the table.
-Victory over Highland derby rivals Ross County on 16 March elevated Inverness CT onto an almost unassailable points-total in their quest for a maiden 'top-6' finish.
+Victory over Highland derby rivals Ross County on 16 March elevated Inverness Caledonian Thistle onto an almost unassailable points-total in their quest for a maiden 'top-6' finish.
 This achievement was confirmed the following day as the club benefited from a favourable result in the Sunday SPL fixture.

-This guarantee of a 'top-6' place ensured that the 2012–13 Scottish Premier League season would see Inverness CT record, their then, highest ever finishing league position.
+This guarantee of a 'top-6' place ensured that the 2012–13 Scottish Premier League season would see Inverness Caledonian Thistle's record, their then, highest ever finishing league position.

-Ultimately, Inverness CT finished in 4th place, narrowly missing Europa League qualification on the final day of the season, succumbing to a 1–0 defeat from local rivals Ross County.
+Ultimately, Inverness Caledonian Thistle finished in 4th place, narrowly missing Europa League qualification on the final day of the season, succumbing to a 1–0 defeat from local rivals Ross County.

-Inverness CT began the inaugural season (2013–14 Scottish Premiership) of the revamped SPFL Scottish Premiership with a 3–0 win over St Mirren.
+Inverness Caledonian Thistle began the inaugural season (2013–14 Scottish Premiership) of the revamped SPFL Scottish Premiership with a 3–0 win over St Mirren.
 This result saw the club take pole-position in the league table.
 They remained top of the league until the 9th game of the season when they dropped to 2nd place following a loss at St Johnstone.